Anthlis/fastapi-html-basic/README.md

 Navigate to [127.0.0.1:8080/](http://127.0.0.1:8080/).
 You should see a 'hello world'.

 Then try out [127.0.0.1:8080/form](http://127.0.0.1:8080/form).
-Enter an integer number and see the result spelled out in words below.
+Enter an integer number and see the result spelled out in words below the box in your browser.

 Example:
 ![fastapi-html-app](app.png)